 Twitter Analytics – Twitter analytics is very different from Facebook insights.
 Basically, it gives you an overview of your top tweets and interactions every month, along with impressions and engagement on individual tweets.
 Social Media Examiner wrote a guide to finding the important data on Twitter analytics if you want some extra help.

 Pinterest Analytics – Pinterest analytics is unique in that it’s not open to just anyone.
 In order to access it, you need to have a business Pinterest account, which is different from a regular consumer account.
 You can convert your account to a business account, but it takes time and not everyone is accepted.

-Instagram Analytics – Instagram offers business analytics, within it’s platform.
+Instagram Analytics – Instagram offers Instagram Insights for business profiles, within it’s platform.
 This is an important reason to have an Instagram business account!

 Shopping Cart Analytics

 For example, finding repeat customers isn’t easy to do with Google’s dashboard.
 However, with a shopping cart analytic tool, it’s much easier.